YUME permission model

 --accept-server-control, no --socks/-L/-R |

-Server sends remote-admin commands to a client; the client doesn’t tunnel anything outbound |
+Server dispatches control requests to an opted-in client; the client doesn’t tunnel anything outbound |

 | C→S only | normal flags, key allow_local_ip etc. as needed |